 9:45 am (estimated) from Madison Park High School, Roxbury Crossing

 The Louis D Brown Peace Institute's Mother's Day Walk for Peace is a celebration of our potential to create more peaceful communities.
 Every year, families from across the state walk together to demand dignity and compassion for all families impacted by murder.
 Join our ASC family in walking toward peace by registering at www.mothersdaywalk4peace.org/register.html and selecting "Arlington Street Church Boston" as your designated team.

 Arlington Street Church Visitor Tours

-The guided tour program for our historic church and its unique Tiffany stained glass windows will begin again on April 25th.
-Tours will be offered 10:00 am - 3:00 pm on Tuesday through Saturday during April and May and Monday through Saturday from June to October.
-We need volunteers to warmly welcome our guests from all over the globe.
+The guided tour program for our historic church and its unique Tiffany stained glass windows will begin again on May 15th.
+Tours will be offered 10:00 am - 3:00 pm on Tuesday through Saturday during May and Monday through Saturday from June to October.
+Volunteers are needed to warmly welcome our guests from all over the globe!
 If you are interested in serving as an ambassador or greeter in the visitor's center, please contact office@ASCBoston.org for further details and to sign up.

 Intersectional Book Discussion

 Monday, May 15th ~ 6:00 pm, Frothingham Library

 Join Rev. Kim for the second in our series of occasional discussions about books with intersectional themes.
 For this gathering, we'll be reading Hillbilly Elegy: A Memoir of a Family and Culture in Crisis.
 Former Marine and Yale Law School graduate J.D.
 Vance writes movingly about the Appalachian values of his upbringing in a poor Appalachian town, offering a probing look at the struggles of America's white working class.
 All are welcome!

 Sunday, May 21st~ 12:30 pm, Stage Room Right